trinhthechuong/Cdr1_inhibitors/README.md

 Additionally, you can interact with the generated conformations used as input for MIL-3D-GNN.
 ![Molecule GUI](./Images/Molecule_GUI.png)

-### HuggingFace Version
+### Hugging Face Version
-The EMCIP model is also available for direct prediction on the HuggingFace platform [EMCIP-HuggingFace](https://huggingface.co/spaces/thechuongtrinh/EMCIP_Cdr1_inhibitor_prediction).
+The EMCIP model is also available for direct prediction on the Hugging Face platform [EMCIP-Hugging Face](https://huggingface.co/spaces/thechuongtrinh/EMCIP_Cdr1_inhibitor_prediction).
 However, for optimal performance, we recommend installing EMCIP locally to leverage the power of your local processors.

 ## Additional Information
 The `dataset` folder stores all training data and corresponding results.